-The Ontario Association of Broadcasters is proud to announce that the 2016 Ontario Hall of Fame Award will be presented to both Richard Costley-White and Chuck McCoy!
+The Ontario Association of Broadcasters is pleased to announce the 2018 Ontario Hall of Fame Award for lifetime achievement will be presented to two people – Ross Kentner and Barbara Williams!

 A Board nominated honour, the Ontario Hall of Fame is presented to individuals who have spent most of their careers working for private broadcasters and demonstrated a commitment to the highest standards of broadcast excellence.

 Ross Kentner recently retired after 56 years with Bayshore Broadcasting.
 Ever the champion for radio, Ross began his career as an operator and quickly moved into the newsroom, eventually becoming News Director and later General Manager in 1985.